afrid0315/bestAiTools/README.md

 https://www.pexels.com/  - pexels - can get different images for free.

-https://bluewillow.ai/  - to free AI artwork generator like images (hyper-realistic, 8k, ultra hd, pixar style, disney style, cinema 4d, --ar 3:2) -add this after giving script for more animation style.
+🖼️ Midjourney ➜ https://www.midjourney.com/ (or) https://bluewillow.ai/  (or) https://leonardo.ai/ - all tools to create free AI artwork generator like images (hyper-realistic, 8k, ultra hd, pixar style, disney style, cinema 4d, --ar 3:2) -add this after giving script for more animation style.

 https://runwayml.com/ - text to image, image to videos in animated way.

 capcut - for editing videos free in phone.